syncfusion-content/winui-docs/winui/TreeView/Getting-Started.md

 In order to add control manually in C#, do the below steps,

-1. Add the below required assembly references to the project,
-    * Syncfusion.Core.WinUI
-    * Syncfusion.TreeView.WinUI
-    * Syncfusion.GridCommon.
-WinUI
+1. Create new WinUI Project in Visual Studio to display TreeView with data objects.
+2. Install the `Syncfusion.TreeView.WinUI` NuGet packages.
-2. Import TreeView namespace **using Syncfusion.UI.Xaml.TreeView**.
+3. Import TreeView namespace **using Syncfusion.UI.Xaml.TreeView**.
-3. Create `TreeView` control instance and add it to the Page.
+4. Create `TreeView` control instance and add it to the Page.

 {% tabs %}
 {% highlight C# %}